10 Jobs You Can Get with an Online Degree

 Can you get a degree entirely online

 Depending on the degree, yes.
-Some online education programs also include externship programs or other opportunities to use your newly acquired skills in the “real world” as part of your education.
+Some online education programs also include externship experiences or other opportunities to use your newly acquired skills in the “real world” as part of your education.

 Just like a traditional degree or certificate program, in an online program you’ll have assignments and exams; you’ll just study and complete the courses for your program wherever and whenever it is convenient for you.